-A small evergreen tree belonging to the family Lauraceae, native to Sri Lanka.
+A small evergreen tree belonging to the plant family known as Lauraceae, native to Sri Lanka.
 It's inner bark is used to make cinnamon.
-We decided to include Ceylon cinnamon instead of regular cinnamon.
+We decided to include Ceylon "true" cinnamon instead of regular cinnamon.
 Why you wonder?
 Regular cinnamon is known to have that classic spiciness.
 Ceylon, however, has a much sweeter twist to it & less of the spice you would get.
 More sweetness, more flavor, & less spice.
 That's by far the most unique & best-tasting cinnamon your tongue will ever have its taste buds touch.
 Our mouths are already watering...

 - Used throughout history, dating as far back as Ancient Egypt.